-Meanwhile melt the butter in a small saucepan over medium heat.
+Meanwhile melt the butter in a medium saucepan over medium heat.
 Remove from heat and whisk in the 1/3 cup cocoa powder, maple syrup, and salt.
 It will thicken as you whisk fully.

 Toss the nuts into the pan and stir to coat well.